luciano-ilha/micro-reddit/README.md

  # Micro-Reddit

+## About <a name = "About"></a>
 This project puts our knowledge of active record, models, and associations to the test.
 We built an application similar to Reddit (called Micro-Reddit) where a user can create a post and add comments to it.

-## About <a name = "About"></a>
-Micro-reddit

 ## 🔧 Built with<a name = "with"></a>